image description

 Lambert says the industry is more aware of caring responsibilities today than 10 years ago.
 “Back then I missed nativity plays, sports events and numerous bedtime stories – you are never going to get those moments back.
 Now I don’t care, I just do it.”

 She is also making sure this happens at her new company.
-“We certainly support our team members with their family work life balance – if someone has to take time off to go to a school play or take their child to the doctor they know they are able to do this because they know that as a leadership team we trust our teams and that they will complete their works when it works for them.
+“We certainly support our team members with their family work life balance – if someone has to take time off to go to a school play or take their child to the doctor they know they are able to do this because they know that as a leadership team we trust our teams and that they will complete their work when it works for them.
 It is down to having trust in the people you work with and trust in the knowledge we are all highly motivated and striving for the same goal.”

 The Lobbyist